robindavidgames/ci-project04/README.md

 ![A recipe card with the default image](/assets/readme_images/defaultimage.png)

 ### Likes
-Posts can be liked and unlikes by users that are logged in.
+Posts can be liked and unliked by users that are logged in.
 Posts always show the total amount of likes they have received.

 ![A counter for a post's likes.](/assets/readme_images/likes.png)